joinSamBalboa/JoinSamBalboa/README.md

 I am a junior software engineer who is currently undertaking a software engineering bootcmmp with General Assembly, London.

-- 🔭 I’m currently planning my new project starting 20/09/21.
+- 🔭 I’m currently developing my new project involving python/django backend and react.js frontend.
-- 🌱 I’m currently learning Python and Django.
+- 🌱 I’m currently applying what I've learnt on Python and Django.

 ### How to reach me 📫
 - E-Mail: [jasonabimbola@msn.com](mailto:jasonabimbola@msn.com)